 Some real estate brokers will say, “My services are free” because they know their fee is covered by the seller in the listing agreement.
 However, nobody works for free.
 The buyer simply has no upfront out-of-pocket costs.
 Buyers can stop working with that agent at any time with a unilateral cancellation clause in their buyer agent agreement.
 Feel free to call our association staff for how that works.

 Find a Colorado Property Online

-“Exclusive buyer agents often have sophisticated listing programs that can be set up to look for properties that meet your specific criteria, and alert you to them on a daily basis via email.” –CEBAA Association Manager
+“Exclusive buyer agents often have sophisticated listing programs that can be set up to look for properties that meet your specific criteria, and alert you to them on a daily basis via email.” –Colorado Buyers Agents Association Association Manager

 How do buyers know what to offer?

-Auction approaches are used by sellers to create a bidding war.
-These are set up by listing the property at under market value, and setting a specific time frame–usually Thursday-Monday for taking bids.
+Sellers use the ‘auction approach’ to create a bidding war.
+Agents list the property under market value and then set up a specific time frame.
+For example Thursday-Monday for taking bids.
 People tend to overbid on properties when multiple offers are looked at during this time frame.
 It is a great way for sellers to get top dollar on a quick sale.
 However, this environment is dangerous for buyers.
 Therefore you are best served to get a professional’s opinion on the actual value of properties for sale, based on recent comparable properties sold.